-Like other fields, master data management software went through an initial excitement phase that was marked by dreamy marketing promises and the frantic acquisition of pioneers by the industry giants.
+Like other fields, master data management went through an initial excitement phase that was marked by dreamy marketing promises and the frantic acquisition of pioneers by data management industry giants.

-I witnessed some wildly ambitious projects sink under their own weight when they tried to impose global standardization of master data management (MDM) on business units that weren't ready for it, or that were downright hostile to the idea due to their entrenched ways of working.
+I witnessed some wildly ambitious MDM projects sink under their own weight when they tried to impose global standardization of master data on business units that weren't ready for it, or that were downright hostile to the idea due to their entrenched ways of working.

 This cold reality of disillusionment with master data was, to an extent, rescued by the rise of data governance, whereby businesses came to consider ownership of data a corporate asset rather than a task foisted on them by corporate IT departments.
 This development neatly complemented MDM technology and enabled it to be deployed more successfully, as the initiatives were now aligned with the business side.

-Today's master data projects are often smaller in scope, but they are still driven by business need, such as handling multichannel retailing or governance-driven tasks in the finance and pharmaceutical industries.
-This change has seen the birth of new master data management software vendors, often focused either on a particular vertical sector or on specific business problems, such as improved customer experiences or the need to handle customer privacy in the light of tougher regulations.
+Today's MDM projects are often smaller in scope, but they're still driven by business need, such as handling multichannel retailing or governance-driven tasks in the finance and pharmaceutical industries.
+This change has seen the birth of new master data management software vendors, often focused either on a particular vertical sector or on specific business problems, such as improved customer experiences or the need to protect customer data privacy in the light of tougher regulations, such as GDPR.

 Recent developments in MDM technology, from both new and established vendors, have been partly innovative and partly reactive.
 For example, just about every vendor now offers cloud deployment in one form or another as companies slowly but steadily move more of their processing to cloud platforms.

-A tougher nut to crack has been adapting to the rise of data lakes, many of which resemble "Hotel California" of the 1977 Eagles song, where data can check in any time it likes but never leave.
-Putting some order into this mess may involve reindexing data from the lakes into data hubs, and potentially deduplicating data in these hubs so it is in a state from which it can be queried successfully.
+A tougher nut to crack has been adapting to the rise of data lakes, many of which resemble the "Hotel California" of the 1977 Eagles song, except in this case data can check in any time it likes but never leave.
+Putting some order into this mess may involve reindexing data from a data lake into data hubs, and potentially deduplicating data in these hubs so it's in a state from which it can be queried successfully.

-Linking such hubs up to existing data warehouses via a hub of hubs may sound familiar.
+Linking up such hubs to existing data warehouses via a hub of hubs may sound familiar.
 Indeed, it might sound remarkably like an MDM problem.
-In this way, master data solutions can potentially offer a lifeline to enterprises, enabling them to climb out of the murky data lakes that they are often stuck in and start to get some actual value from them.
+In this way, master data systems can potentially offer a lifeline to enterprises, enabling them to climb out of the murky data lakes that they're often stuck in and start to get some actual value from those environments.